ulwan/sihunspell_id/RELEASING.md

     python --version # Use >= 3.6.x
     pip install -r requirements-dev.txt
     python setup.py build_ext
+    # Remove the any accidentally added so files
+    rm -rf hunspell/*.so
     python setup.py test # Should pass with changes

 ## Commiting Changes